tadeuzagallo/prototalk/README.md

-# Talk Model
+# Prototalk

-This is just a model that I use to create my talks
+This is just a prototype that I use to create my talks

+## How to use it

+Just edit the file at `src/config.yml` with your info and add the slides to `src/slides.yml`

 ## It uses

 * reveal.js
-* gulp
-* haml
-* sass
+* fb-flo
-* coffee-script
+* jade
-* livereload
+* yamljs

-And loads of other stuff on the build like jshint, coffeelint....

 ---